Glasswork is accepted in and dispensed from the glass shop which is located in the McMillen building, Room 102.

-Glassblowing requests are handled by Matt Reinsch.
+Glassblowing requests are handled by Brett Dummitt.
 Students are urged to learn the rudiments of glassblowing and to practice enough to make simple constructions themselves.
-More complex repairs and constructions, however, are out of the range of the ability of most students and should be submitted to Mr. Reinsch.
-You may not use shop equipment when Mr. Reinsch is not available.
+More complex repairs and constructions, however, are out of the range of the ability of most students and should be submitted to Mr. Dummitt.
+You may not use shop equipment when Mr. Dummitt is not available.

 - Job cards must be filled out for all glass shop submissions.
 Each card, available at the shop, requires the name of the submitter, the name of the principal investigator or the person responsible for payment, and the address of the department or company involved.
 The PO or payment fund number expedites the job processing.

 - Submissions of apparatus to be constructed or modified require a dimensioned drawing, clearly specifying the result desired.
 Submissions for repair require only a statement of such, unless there is some ambiguity in the design; then a drawing may also be useful.
 If the job is a modification or addition to a pre-existing item of equipment, please state the name of the equipment.

 Job cards are available from Mr. Dummitt.
 Jobs are not accepted in the morning hours.

 Cost estimates can be provided only on the basis of a clear understanding by the shop of the materials and steps involved in the construction or modification of the apparatus requested.
 Visualization of the damage in the apparatus due for repair is very helpful in this regard.